Tracing

 Team agents extend this behavior by orchestrating multiple user-defined agents and micro agents (mentalists, inspectors, orchestrators, feedback combiners).

-When you run a team agent, the system returns a ModelResponse
+When you run a team agent, the system returns a ModelResponse containing:

-: The original input and parameters.output
+- input: The original input and parameters.

-: Session ID for multi-step traces.intermediate_steps
+- session_id: Session ID for multi-step traces.

-:- Micro agent actions (e.g., mentalist planning, inspector reviews, feedback combinations)
+- intermediate_steps:- Micro agent actions (e.g., mentalist planning, inspector reviews, feedback combinations)

 - Each step run by different agents (Lead Finder, Lead Analyzer, etc.)